akuity/kargo/docs/docs/35-references/10-promotion-steps.md

 ### `delete`

-`delete` deletes the files or the directory,
+`delete` deletes a file or directory.

 #### `delete` Configuration